 ♦ Either: from the large roundabout where the A12 meets the A14, turn off towards Levington.
 Shortly after, you will reach a junction with roads leading to Felixstowe to the east and Ipswich to the west.
 Head towards Ipswich.
 Shortly after, there is a road signposted to Levington, which you should take.

-♦ Or: Not far after the Orwell Bridge heading North, you will reach the first major junction turn off for Ipswich, this should also be labeled ‘Levington’.
-Follow signs for Levington, You will reach a wooded area which the road will veer northwards.
-At this point there should be a turn off to ‘Orwell Park School’.
+♦ Or: not far after the Orwell Bridge heading north, you will reach the first major junction turn off for Ipswich.
+This is also signed posted to Levington.
+Follow signs for Levington until you reach a wooded area where the road veers north.
+At this point, there should be a turn off to Orwell Park School.
 Take this road and you will pass a church.

 ♦ Ref: 52.00109°N, 1.24246°E